AllTheMods/alltheguides/docs/atma/mobfarms.md

     ![Create Fan Mob Movement Example](img/mobfarms/create.png)

-    *(Note this method is less convenient than the primal magik one because it requires rotational force)*
+    *(Note: This method is less convenient than the Primal Magick one because it requires rotational force.)*

 === "Data and Essence"

-    First you need to have an essence generation going on (More details in the DnE Guide).
+    First, you need to have an essence generation going on (More details in the DnE Guide).
-    Craft a few `Laser Emitters` and `Acceleation Lens` and place the lens on the laser, also connect the lasers to the essence network.
+    Craft a few `Laser Emitters` and `Acceleration Lens` and place the lens on the laser, also connect the lasers to the essence network.
-    The design is similar to the Primal Magik and Create ones.
+    The design is similar to the Primal Magick and Create ones.
 Ensure the spawner is centered with an appropriate spawn range for the mobs to spawn within the laser's influence.
-    Lasers will push the mobs away from them at a high speed.
+    Lasers with this lens will push mobs away from them at a high speed.

     ![Data and Essence Laser Example](img/mobfarms/dne_laser.png)

-    *(Note this method is less convenient than the primal magik one because it consumme essence)*
+    *(Note: This method is less convenient than Primal Magick because it consumes essence.)*

 === "Reactive"